dougajmcdonald/holt-village-hall/content/blog/holt-plant-sale-2023.md

 ---
 Come along and support the **HOLT PLANT SALE** which is offering a wide variety of Bedding Plants, Perennials, Vegetables and Herbs in aid of Village Hall funds at **10:00am on Saturday 13th May** in the Village Hall.
 You can pre-order via email on jo0643par@gmail.com.

-A list of plants and prices will be publishd shortly.
+A list of plants and prices will be published shortly.

 All plants have been raised using peat-free compost only.